Skill. Value. Safety.

 The BTA:

-- develops programs that highlight the value of unionized labour in order to help create more work opportunities for our members
+- Develops programs that highlight the value of unionized labour to create more work opportunities for our members.

 BTA News